py177/py177.github.io/_pages/about.md

 I am currently in the second year of my MPhil degree at the Chinese University of Hong Kong, Shenzhen.
 My supervisors are <a href="https://sse.cuhk.edu.cn/faculty/jidongxu">Professor Ji Dongxu</a> and <a href="https://harrybinary.github.io/">Dr. Wan Shuaibin</a>.
 I completed my bachelor's degree at Harbin Institute of Technology and participated in a one-year joint training program at the Chinese Academy of Sciences.

 My research interests include text generation and multi-scale agent systems.
+I will periodically update my dynamics and achievements here and share my experience in transferring majors.
+I welcome any form of collaboration.
+Please feel free to contact my email: liqianqian200007@163.com.
+I will reply within 3 working days.

 # 🔥 News